emilthaudal/emilthaudal/README.md

 Hey, Emil here

-I'm a .NET developer working at Beierholm.
-I'm using my GitHub account for side-projects using .NET and practicing front-end development.
+I'm a Software Engineer working at Lunar.
+I'm using my GitHub account for various side-projects.

 Feel free to reach out!